 Butane gas is safe for indoor use, caterers and restaurants use these.
-The butane gas refills last about 2 hours and cost less than $2, the cheapest is from your local Asian market.
+The butane gas refills last about 2 hours and cost less than $2, the cheapest is from your local Asian market or from Amazon.
 Your actual stir fry only takes about 5 minutes, so you will get many meals from one refill.

 Propane gas is not allowed to be used indoors.
 Fire laws require propane tanks to be outside of your home and if gas is piped into the house, it costs thousands of dollars to install.
 One of my students got a quote of $14,000 to retrofit her kitchen for gas.
 It was a “no brainer” for him to use my Stir Fry Gas Stove as an inexpensive alternative!